Are you looking to deepen your intercultural communication skills?

 For the last 5%, you can say something like this:

-Hi, you are so welcoming, thank you so much.
+Her: Hi, you are so welcoming, thank you so much.
 I love this country.
 Unluckily I don’t know the culture.
-So please, please, if I do anything that offends you, I apologize.
+So please, please, if I do anything that offends you, let me apologize in advance.

 Please let me know what I do wrong and what are the cultural and social norms here, I would love to learn your culture

 Not only you both verbalize and show your warm attitude, but you elect them as your teachers.

 And now they will love you twice for it.

 Indeed, it’s my belief and my personal experience, that a warm and welcoming personality doing intercultural communications mistake is actually endearing.

 People understand when you come from a fundamentally good and respectful place and they will want to help you out.

 Who is Over-Hyping Intercultural Communication?